nodetec/relayrunner/docs/relay/strfry/configuration.md

 Here are some of the settings you may want to change in the config file:

 - `db` - The directory where your relay will store the LMDB database.
-The default value is set to `./strfry-db`.
-We'll set this to `/var/lib/strfry/db`.
+The default value is set to `"./strfry-db"`.
+We'll set this to `"/var/lib/strfry/db"`.
 Restart required after updating.

 - `bind` - The address your relay will listen on.
-The default value is `127.0.0.1`.
-To listen on all interfaces set this to `0.0.0.0`.
+The default value is `"127.0.0.1"`.
+To listen on all interfaces set this to `"0.0.0.0"`.
 Restart required after updating.

 - `port` - The port your relay will use for the WebSocket connection.
 The default value is `7777`.
 Restart required after updating.

 - `nofiles` - Sets the OS limit on the maximum number of open files/sockets.
 If set to `0`, strfry won't attempt to set this value.
 The default value is `1000000`.
 We'll set this to `0`.
 Restart required after updating.

 - `realIpHeader` - Used to specify the HTTP header that contains the client's real IP before reverse proxying.
 The default value is `""`, and the input must be lowercase.
-We'll set this to `x-forwarded-for`.
+We'll set this to `"x-forwarded-for"`.

 - `name` - The name of your relay which will be shared with Nostr clients.
 Must be less than 30 characters.
-The default value is `strfry default`.
-We'll set this to `Relay Runner's strfry Relay`.
+The default value is `"strfry default"`.
+We'll set this to `"Relay Runner's strfry Relay"`.

 - `description` - A description of your relay.
-The default value is `This is a strfry instance.`.
-We'll set this to `This is a Relay Runner strfry instance`.
+The default value is `"This is a strfry instance."`.
+We'll set this to `"This is a Relay Runner strfry instance"`.

 - `pubkey` - Your Nostr public key (32-byte hex, not npub) used for administrative requests.
 The default value is `""`.
-We'll set this to `3bcbb0f7dea9da9f5b2659ca5da89d5e576215de3885e51bd2474dd1b0c44b16`.
+We'll set this to `"3bcbb0f7dea9da9f5b2659ca5da89d5e576215de3885e51bd2474dd1b0c44b16"`.

 - `contact` - Alternative contact used for administrative requests.
 Can be an email or website and should be a URI using schemes like `mailto` or `https`.
 The default value is `""`.
-We'll set this to `mailto:devs@node-tec.com`.
+We'll set this to `"mailto:devs@node-tec.com"`.

-- `icon` - URL to your relay's icon, e.g., `https://example.com/your-relay-icon.png`.
+- `icon` - URL to your relay's icon, e.g., `"https://example.com/your-relay-icon.png"`.
 It's recommended to be in squared shape.

 - `nips` - List of NIPs supported by the relay.
-The value should be a JSON array, e.g., `[1,2]` or an empty string.
-The default value is `""`.
+The value should be a JSON array, e.g., `"[1,2]"` or an empty string.
+The default value is `""` which shows the NIPs supported by default.